Syeda-Zahra/To-List-Application/README.md

 3. The About Us page contains plain text giving a little background about the app.

 4. Finally clicking Logout in the navigation bar will log the user out of the app.

+## Databases ##
+Create a new database locally on phpMyAdmin.
+Then create two tables whithin the newly created databse.
+Name one 'userlogin' and the other 'todo'.
+In the userlogin table, create 3 fields: name, username, and password.
+Make username a primary as this field's value cannot be null.
+Then connect your application to the database on phpMyAdmin, and use it to validate user login or register a new user.
+Furthermore, the todo table has an auto incrementind id field which is te primary key of this database, it has an itemname which is a text type to store the to do list item.
+It also has a usrname field that allows us to display and save the user's list.
+This field is important because the list item are to be associate with each user.
+The other two fields it has are done, and created.
+The done field is a small int that only has a value of either 0 and 1.
+The 0 value means that an item on the list is marked as undone, and 1 means that it is done.
+The created field just stored the date the item was created.

 ## Deployment of PHP apps to Heroku: ##